June 2014 Competition

 Evaluation and Adjudication

-Through the Aid to Scholarly Journals funding opportunity, SSHRC will contribute to the broad dissemination and impact of original research results in social science and humanities scholarship through Canadian scholarly journals.
-The funding opportunity will also assist journals as they seek to take advantage of advances in communication technologies.
+The Aid to Scholarly Journals funding opportunity’s goal is to increase dissemination, access to, and readership for, original research results in the social sciences and humanities, through Canadian scholarly journals.
+It also assists journals as they seek to take advantage of advances in digital technologies.

 For a comprehensive list of eligible expenses, please consult the Tri-Agency Financial Administration Guide.
 Other eligible expenses under the Aid to Scholarly Journals funding opportunity include costs related to:

-- salaries, stipends and related federal, provincial and institutional nondiscretionary benefits for work performed by editorial support staff (i.e., support staff, research associates, technicians);
+- salaries, stipends and related federal, provincial and institutional nondiscretionary benefits for work performed by editorial support staff (e.g., administrative staff, technicians);

-- document layout (including image presentation and converting images to digital formats);
+- document layout (including image presentation and conversion of images to digital formats);

 - marketing and other promotional activities;